 Mash the bananas well in a 2 cup measuring cup.

-You need about 3/4 cup of chopped nuts.
+Optional Nuts: You need about ¾ cup of chopped nuts.
 I use walnuts but use pecans, or other nuts are fine.

-Combine the dry ingredients in a larger bowl; the nuts with 1 1/2 cup AP flour, 3/4 cup sugar, 1 teaspoon salt, 2 teaspoon baking powder, 1/2 teaspoon each of baking soda, cinnamon, and nutmeg (optional).
+Combine the dry ingredients in a larger bowl; the nuts with 1 ½ cup AP flour, ¾ cup sugar, 1 teaspoon salt, 2 teaspoons baking powder, ½ teaspoon each of baking soda, cinnamon, and nutmeg (optional).